SankethBK/blog/_posts/operating-systems/2024-07-21-representation-of-negative-numbers.markdown

 1. **Single Representation for Zero:** In two's complement, zero has only one unique representation.
 This eliminates the problem of having two distinct representations for zero, which was a limitation in the one's complement system.
 By having a single, consistent zero, two's complement simplifies arithmetic operations and avoids the issue of shifting results by one number.

 2. **Natural Support for Unsigned Integers:** Since MSB has no special significance and there is no change in the process of addition (unlike wrap around carry in one's complement).
-Two's compelement naturally enables support for unsigned integers.
+Two's complement naturally enables support for unsigned integers.

 ```
 For example in C